Champii/og/README.md

 - [ ] VSCode extension
 - [ ] Adapt Golang tooling like `gofmt` or `golint`
 - [ ] Better error context (How to keep line number after preproc ?)
+- [ ] Parse all AST alltogether to perform type analysis and generics preprocessing
+- [ ] Avoid race when printing
+- [ ] Separate the print logic
+- [ ] Centralized error management
+- [ ] Allow to give arguments to finaly executed binary with `og -r -- arg1 arg2`

 # Long term utopia